dylanreed/dylan.blog/_posts/2003-09-03-i-love-go-carts.markdown

   content: |
     &#1603;&#1610;&#1601; &#1610;&#1605;&#1603;&#1606; &#1575;&#1606; &#1575;&#1593;&#1585;&#1601; &#1575;&#1604;&#1587;&#1593;&#1575;&#1583;&#1577;
 ---

-<p>Seriously, I do.
+Seriously, I do.
 I worked my first day at fort fun yesterday.
-It is pretty fun consiering that it is an arcade\putput golf cours\gocart track\laser tag arena. if you like all that you might say that is is fun. well i do so there. if you are in ft collins on tues and thurs i am there. thats all.<br />
+It is pretty fun consiering that it is an arcade\putput golf cours\gocart track\laser tag arena. if you like all that you might say that is is fun. well i do so there. if you are in ft collins on tues and thurs i am there. thats all.
-dylan</p>
+dylan